arahmitz/adamblogstuff/content/posts/20240316-squashstretch/index.md

 Armed with this knowledge, the upcoming articles will take a hands-on approach, applying the knowledge to create a working ball rig that you'll be able to animate yourself.
 If you have any further questions of need assistance, dont hesitate to ask.

+If you want to put the new knowledge to use - we'll going to build the ball rig in blender in next article.

 Happy rigging!

-In this tutorial we'll be using these ideas to create a ball rig - [check it out](/posts/20240317-squashstretch_blender)!